deity-io/falcon-platform-docs/docs/platform/redirects/overview.md

 Redirect support is directly injected into your shops `fetchUrl()` method.

 We check for URL matches, if none are returned we then query the shops redirect API.
-If a match is found we return and object:
+If a match is found we return an object:

 ```js
 {